mapsforge/mapsforge/docs/POI.md

 ### Example

 With the POI database created you can now use it with mapsforge.
-You will also need the SQLite wrapper native library files in your project.
+You will also need the SpatiaLite native library files in your project.
 You can use the Samples project as a boilerplate, as it already has all necessary files and dependencies.
-The library files are located each within a separate sub-folder for each target architecture (_x86_, _armeabi_, _armeabi-v7_).
+The library files are located each within a separate sub-folder for each target architecture (_armeabi_, _armeabi-v7_, _x86_).
 You can delete unneeded architectures to reduce file size.

-The sources for those libraries are located in the `sqlite3-android` folder.
+The sources for those libraries can be found at [spatialite-android](https://www.gaia-gis.it/fossil/libspatialite/wiki?name=splite-android) site.
 To compile these manually you need the [Android NDK](http://developer.android.com/tools/sdk/ndk/index.html).
-You can edit SQLite's compilation options within `Android.mk`.
 The compilation process can be started with `ndk-build` from within the `jni` directory.
 The compiling process also moves the library files to their correct (sub)folders.

 With everything set up you can check the 'POI search' example in Samples for:
 - How a database is opened for read-write access.
 Any access to the database is encapsulated via classes implementing `PoiPersistenceManager`.
 The instantiation of these classes is done via a factory class.
 The categories and their hierarchy are maintained via classes implementing `PoiCategoryManager`.
 The category configuration is read-only.